isal-alife/artificial-life-teaching-materials/README.md

 # artificial-life-teaching-materials

-Lecture slides, exercises, assessments, exam questions for teachers and students of Artificial Life.
+This repository is for lecture slides, exercises, assessments, exam questions for teachers and students of Artificial Life.

+The structure of the repo is expected to adapt over time, but we will start with the following simple structure:

 **collections** contains materials for running entire courses.
 So far, these include a set of lecture slides.
 In the future, we may try to